Jane Norton

-Jane Ellen Norton (born Jane Ellen Bergman, October 12, 1954) is an American politician who was the 46th Lieutenant Governor of Colorado and an unsuccessful candidate for the Republican nomination to challenge U.S. Senator Michael Bennet in the 2010 election.
+Jane Ellen Norton (née Bergman, born October 12, 1954) is an American politician who was the 46th Lieutenant Governor of Colorado and an unsuccessful candidate for the Republican nomination to challenge U.S. Senator Michael Bennet in the 2010 election.
 She lost the nomination to Weld County District Attorney and Tea Party favorite Ken Buck.
 While in office, Norton was notable for leading a successful effort to outlaw gay marriage in Colorado.

 Norton became the first executive director for the Denver Police Foundation on February 1, 2007, an organization created to enhance public safety and law enforcement in the Denver community.
 In 2013, Norton filed a lawsuit against the state of Colorado alleging tax payer money being used to provide abortions.
 The Colorado Supreme Court ruled against Norton in January 2018.

 Early life and education

 Norton was born on October 12, 1954, in Grand Junction, Colorado to Elinor Pitman Bergman (1925–2015) and Walter F. "Bus" Berman (1920–2010).
 Her mother was a native of Pueblo, Colorado, and taught in Grand Junction.
 Her father was a native of Denver and coached for many years at Mesa College—now known as Colorado Mesa University—in Grand Junction.

 Norton was raised in Grand Junction.
 She began teaching middle school in Fort Lupton, Colorado after graduating from Colorado State University in 1976 with a Bachelor of Science with distinction in health sciences.
 She also has a Master's of Science in Management degree from Regis University in Denver.